 - it is unclear how the new GST payment mechanism will affect payouts to mortgagees;

 - from 1 July 2018, vendors selling residential premises or potential residential land must provide a notice to the purchaser containing certain matters such as whether the purchaser has a requirement to withhold GST at settlement and pay it to the ATO.
 The requirement to provide the notice is not limited to contracts for the sale of new residential premises, but will apply to all contracts for sale/long term lease concerning residential premises and potential residential premises.
 It is therefore envisaged that from 1 July 2018 such a notice might form a standard part of the terms of contract between vendor and purchaser (including, presumably, the standard REIQ contract); and

 - in relation to existing property development arrangements, including joint ventures, where upon sale of the completed lots of land, parties are to receive a pre-specified allocation of the sale price (eg to account for their profit in relation to the development etc), the new requirement for the purchaser to pay GST directly to the ATO (instead of the vendor) will affect such pre-existing arrangements.
 As a result, the changes in the law deal with this by providing that where a purchaser makes a payment to the ATO in satisfaction of its obligation under the new law, that payment is deemed to be a payment made in accordance with the agreement between the parties.
 In other words, a party should not be in breach of contract by making the GST payment to the ATO instead of the payment being made to another party, as required under the joint venture arrangement.

-For further information or to discuss a review of your contracts, contact Justin Byrne or a member of our Commercial Property team.
+For further information or to discuss a review of your contracts, please contact a member of our Commercial Property team.